hiphip12/react_shopping/README.md

 This is a project done for the Web Development program [@Helsinki Business School](https://en.bc.fi) (Aug/Sept) 2023).
 The main focus was to start using Bootstrap and recap on previosu react work, including Axios.

-The project has a tracking method throgh console log, as means to track the items clicked with the "buy" button.
+The project has a tracking method throgh console log, as a means to track the items clicked with the "buy" button.
 Next step was to build this app with redux and add a visible shooping cart, but that's a different project.

 ## Technologies